 ThreatLIST provides SIEM enrichment options for network, security, and incident response professionals.

-Our database of IP and domain threats can be used to enhance research and forensics, local reporting and network traffic correlation, and as a data enrichment tool for SIEM software (Splunk, QRadar, ArcSight, LogRhythm…)
+Our database of IP addresses and domain IOCs can be used to enhance research and forensics, local reporting and network traffic correlation, and as a data enrichment tool for SIEM software (Splunk, QRadar, ArcSight, LogRhythm…).